 The shotgun started pretty much on time, but there were a few slow groups in the bunch and the round took over five hours to complete.
 Our group started on the scenic 11th hole, which is a nice little par-3 with a fantastic view.
 It was a very clear morning, so we could see the Los Angeles skyline peeking through between the hills in the distance.
 Certainly, the foothills setting of La Cañada Flintridge is one of the best qualities of the course.

-I put this course right in the same grouping along with Porter Valley, Sunset Hills and Via Verde as local country club courses that might be a bit too tight and funky even for me.
+I put this course right in the same grouping with some other lower-end country club courses that might be a bit too tight and funky even for me.
 I normally like target golf, but there’s a point where it gets kind of silly.
 They are all also similar in mediocre conditioning and run-down facilities.

 La Cañada Flintridge tops out at 5,783 yards from the blue tees and plays to a par of 70.
 They had four sets of tees out (blue, white, red and gold).
 However, the red and gold are listed with the same yardage on the scorecard, so the golds are rated for men and the reds are rated for women.
 I don’t know why they would bother having two different sets of tees, though.
 There were a few holes where the blues were about 10 yards behind the whites, but a lot of them were moved up or were just in the same basic area to begin with.
 In fact, many holes had all four tee boxes lined up one yard in front of the other.